carpentries-incubator/workflows-nextflow/_episodes/03-processes.md

 ~~~
 {: .output}

+### definition blocks

-A process may contain five definition blocks, these are:
+A process may contain five definition blocks, that control how a command is executed within a process, these  are:

 1. **directives**: allow the definition of optional settings that affect the execution of the current process e.g. the number of cpus a task uses.
 1. **inputs**: Define the input dependencies which determines the parallel execution of the process.